The luxury watch hobby has been called many things in the past, but cheap is certainly not one of them.

 The ref.16234 Datejust is yet another older style of Rolex that puts forth various propositions that, quite honestly, can’t be had with a modern production example.

-The 16234 also looks particularly attractive on a leather strap, and can even be sported on NATO or other type of fabric strap.
-The watch can easily dress up or down right along with you, making for the ideal affordable option when looking for an every day and every activity Rolex timepiece.
+The 16234 also looks particularly attractive on a leather strap, and can even be sported on NATO or another type of fabric straps.
+The watch can easily dress up or down right along with you, making for the ideal affordable option when looking for an everyday and every activity Rolex timepiece.

 The ref.
-14270 is the predecessor to the predecessor of the current Rolex 214270 (Retail $6,550), with its aesthetic offering a similar profile to the Datejust but with a much sportier look.
+14270 is an ancestor of the current Rolex 124270 (Retail $7,200), with its aesthetic offering a similar profile to the Datejust but with a much sportier look.

 It boasts the first lacquer dial of the Explorer I line, along with white gold indices and white gold Mercedes hands, both of which are lumed.
 The lume can vary with the age of the watch, and make for some very attractive patina.